EyeMail: Recent years (2015–present)

 In early 2023, EyeMail's Lisa S. Jones was listed among the "finest email mavens" by Uplers.
 In May, she was among the winners of the Enterprising Women of the Year Award, and the following month she listed as one of Top 100 Women of the Future in Emerging Tech by Women of the Future.
 In June, Microsoft dedicated a special case study on EyeMail Inc., noting that it grew 71% in 2 years and delivers managed services projects 40% faster following the adoption of Microsoft 365 Business Premium.
 The company has thus "[earned] a spot on the Inc. list of fast-growing small companies in the US Southeast region for 2023."
 Writing for Microsoft the same year, Susanna Ray uses EyeMail Inc. as an example of "black-owned companies [that] are using corporate connections to give back".
 The writer noted: "When Microsoft announced its Racial Equity Initiative in 2020 and set a goal to double the number of Black suppliers it does business with, a procurement engagement manager for the company remembered Jones and reached out, partnering with EyeMail to integrate video in email marketing communications as part of the Windows 11 launch in 2021."
 In the same article, Jones stated:

 I started crying when I got my first contract with Microsoft, because I was full of gratitude.
 Everyone told me, "You're a woman, you're a Black woman, you're from Alabama, you don't have the right network, you're not a coder" — I could go on and on.
 But I said, "I am going to make it."
 So when I was awarded the Microsoft contract, and the supplier number, the whole process of onboarding was fabulous, and it was exhilarating.
 We have a lot of Fortune 500 customers on our roster now, and there are so many tangible and intangible benefits to this relationship that continue to evolve and show up.

-Jones has recently announced the upcoming launches of EyeMail Software as a Service (SaaS) Storytelling Platform, which also includes new products and features such as EyeCon, EyeViewer Assistant (EVA) and Video in Text.
 In November 2023, EyeMail Inc. was selected among the winners of Invest Connect, a pitch competition organized by the Technology Association of Georgia (TAG) as part of their Bridge Builders initiative, aimed to link black-owned businesses with investors.